AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

         }
     ]
     ```
-    - `revert`: Revert to the target design before executing the extrude actions.
+    - `revert` (optional): Revert to the target design before executing the extrude actions.

 #### Export
 Export the existing design in a number of formats.